Zsomx/docker-network-access-vpn/README.md

  1. Connect to the VPN.
  2. In your browser, type the OwnCloud's ip: "172.16.238.11"

-# Use in Docker Swarm
+# Usage in Docker Swarm

 You only have to change the "vpn" network's driver to overlay.